CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 Combat normally occurs when one of three things happen:

  - When a creature hazard is played on a company.
- - When a company at a site with an _automatic-attack_ decides to attempt to play a resource card for that site (i.e., decides to attempt to enter and explore the site).
+ - When a company at a site with an _automatic-attack_ decides to attempt to play a resource card for that site (i.e., decides to attempt to enter the site).
  - When any other card indicates that a company must face an attack.

 ### ATTACKS & STRIKES